 Courses cover special topics that typically are not part of the standard middle or high school curriculum.
 Students spend at least two hours a day doing laboratory exercises, hands-on activities, or field work.
 They gather and interpret data, master scientific concepts, and recognize relationships among physical phenomena.
 In addition to lectures and reading assignments, class activities include oral presentations and writing assignments, particularly formal lab reports.
 Because of the schedule and small class sizes, instructors are able to adjust planned lessons to allow students to pursue topics that particularly engage their interests.
-All courses emphasize inquiry-based learning in which instructors facilitate students making their own great discoveries.
+All courses making their own great discoveries.

-Note: Selected biological science courses may include virtual or traditional dissection.
+Note: Selected biological science courses may include traditional or virtual dissection.

 Note: Marine science courses include shipboard as well as classroom work.

 One need only view Leonardo da Vinci’s classic anatomical sketches to recognize the wonders of the human body.
-Works such as Vitruvian Man, the result of da Vinci’s meticulous observations of dissected cadavers, reflect a natural human interest not only in the body as a whole, but in the workings of its individual parts.
+Works such as Vitruvian Man, created from da Vinci’s meticulous observations of dissected cadavers, reflect a natural human interest not only in the body as a whole, but in the workings of its individual parts.
 Today’s doctors and scientists continue to discover new information about how the various systems of the body function and interact to form an amazing machine.